This is a Step-by-Step guide to fix the media offline issues in DaVinci Resolve (version 18.5, 18, 17, etc.) – updated for 2023!

 Upgrade to the Studio version (or if you can’t, there is a workaround discussed below) to work with the 10-bit footage along with 4:2:2 chroma subsampling, as most modern cameras like mirrorless and drones shoot in high resolution.

-Keep in mind that both the DaVinci Resolve free and Studio version support H.265 decoding, but only the Studio version supports GPU acceleration for Windows.
+Keep in mind that both the DaVinci Resolve free and Studio versions support H.265 decoding, but only the Studio version supports GPU acceleration for Windows.
 For MacOS users, the free version supports GPU acceleration for both encoding and decoding.

 So, if you plan to upgrade to the Studio version being a Windows user, working with H.265 footage should no longer be an issue.